Zrital3265/CRUD-SQL/README.md

 ```
 **You must establish a database connection with the name "test" or something similar.**

-After that(inside server folder) hit:
+After that(inside server folder) enter:

 ```shell
 npm start
 ```
-then inside client folder as well hit:
+then inside client folder as well enter:

 ```shell
 npm start